cloudera/hue/README.rst

 File Layout
 ===========
+The Hue "framework" is in ``desktop``. ``/core/`` contains the Web components and ``desktop/libs/`` the API for talking to Hadoop.
-The "core" stuff is in ``desktop/core/``, whereas installable apps live in ``apps/``.
+The installable apps live in ``apps/``.
 Please place third-party dependencies in the app's ext-py/ directory.

 The typical directory structure for inside an application includes:

   src/
-    for Python code
+    for Python/Django code
       models.py
       urls.py
       views.py
       forms.py
       settings.py
-        for Django code

   conf/
     for configuration (``.ini``) files to be installed

   static/
-    for static HTML and js resources
+    for static HTML/js resources and help doc

   templates/
     for data to be put through a template engine

-  docs/
-    for helpful notes
+  locales/
+    for localizations in multiple languages

 For the URLs within your application, you should make your own ``urls.py`` which will be automatically rooted at ``/yourappname/`` in the global